SriVaishnaviK/UMBC-DATA606-Capstone/docs/proposal.md

-- Which variable/column will be your target/label in your ML model?
+- The column **price** is the target variable.
-- Which variables/columns may be selected as features/predictors for your ML models?
+- Columns bedrooms, bathrooms,sqft_living,sqft_lot, condition, grade,yr_built,yr_renovated, lat, long, and zipcode may be used as features for the ML model.